 [KR/CN/JP propose; ASN/IN/AU/NZ oppose: Trademarks Protection

-The Parties shall grant adequate and effective protection to trademark right holders of goods and services.
+The Parties shall grant adequate and effective protection to trademark right holders of goods and services.]

-[AU/KR/JP/NZ/CN/IN propose; ASN oppose: Article 3.1

-Trademarks Protection

-2. No Party shall require, as a condition of registration, that trademarks be visually perceptible, nor deny registration of a trademark solely on the grounds that the sign of which it is composed is a sound [JP/NZ/CN/KR/IN oppose: or a scent].
+[AU/KR/JP/NZ/CN/IN propose; ASN oppose: 2.
+No Party shall require, as a condition of registration, that trademarks be visually perceptible, nor deny registration of a trademark solely on the grounds that the sign of which it is composed is a sound [JP/NZ/CN/KR/IN oppose: or a scent].]

-[FN1]: A party may require an adequate description, which can be represented graphically, of the trademark.]]

-Trademarks

-Protectable subject matter of trademark

 Each Party shall ensure that any signs or any combination of signs capable of distinguishing the goods and services of one undertaking from those of other undertakings, shall be capable of constituting a trademark.
-Such signs, in particular words including personal names, letters, numerals, figurative elements, [JP/AU/KR/CN/NZ propose; ASN/IN oppose: three-dimensional shapes] and combinations of colours as well as any combination of such signs, be eligible for registration as trademarks.
+Such signs, in particular words including personal names, letters, numerals, figurative elements, [JP/AU/KR/CN/NZ propose; ASN/ oppose: three-dimensional shapes] and combinations of colours as well as any combination of such signs, be eligible for registration as trademarks.
 [IN/NZ/ASN/AU/KR/CN propose: Where signs are not inherently capable of distinguishing the relevant goods or services, Parties may make registrability depend on distinctiveness acquired through use.
 [ASN propose; AU/KR oppose: Parties may require as condition of registration, that signs be visually perceptible.]]

 Article 3.2